-Recently, we held a ‘behind closed doors’ discussion with Social Talent’s Johnny Campbell and other leading TAs.
-Something that came out of the call was the way that the Talent Acquisition role had changed massively during 2020.
+Recently, we held a ‘behind closed doors’ discussion with Social Talent’s Johnny Campbell and other leading talent acquisition specialists.
+A topic that came from the call was the way the talent acquisition role had changed massively during the last few years.

-So What has Changed in the TA World?
+What has Changed in the Talent Acquisition World?

 Think Outside the Organisation

-For many businesses, outside help doesn’t seem like an option for Talent Acquisition.
-Retained recruiters are too expensive long-term, and contingent recruiters aren’t integrated enough to align with your long-term goals.
+For many businesses, outside help doesn’t seem like an option for their talent acquisition strategy.
+Retained recruiters are too expensive long-term, and contingent recruiters aren’t integrated enough with hiring managers to align with your long-term goals.